 Smart Ticketing trials

 Translink is currently trialling Smart Ticketing technology on new equipment across the Gold Coast Light Rail (G:link) network.

 The G:link trial commenced in April 2020 and will continue progressively over the coming months to ensure the new equipment is capable of accepting go cards for all customers along with credit cards, debit cards, smart phones and devices for customers travelling on G:link.

 Keep up to date

-Over the next four years, Smart Ticketing will provide customers with new ways to pay, a new customer mobile app and access to real-time service information.
+Over the next three years, Smart Ticketing will provide customers with new ways to pay, a new customer mobile app and access to real-time service information.